agentbryce2025/chapter_99_traversal/README.md

 The data was scraped from: https://hts.usitc.gov/reststop/getChapterNotes?doc=99

+## Files

+- `manual_chapter99.csv` - Contains a sample of the hierarchical structure
+- `manual_complete_chapter99.csv` - Contains the complete Chapter 99 data in hierarchical structure

 ## File Structure

-The CSV file `manual_chapter99.csv` contains the hierarchical structure of Chapter 99 with the following columns:
+The CSV files contain the hierarchical structure of Chapter 99 with the following columns:

 1. Column 1: Chapter/Subchapter level
 2. Column 2: Section level (US, Statistical, NOTICE)